odrodrig/DevOpsWorkshop/README.md

     ![Copy the repo URL](./images/clone.png)

-   In this lab there are two methods of editing the code: locally or on the browser.

-   **Option 1**: Locally

     2. On your local machine, open Terminal (Command Prompt for Windows users) and enter the following but replace **"{url from earlier}"** with your own repo url that was just copied:

     ```bash